Contact informationFarm Address:

 Application Deadline: 11-15-2021 for first round of interviews and offers

 Minimum Length of Stay: 9 months

-Each year we seek three or four enthusiastic and hard working individuals to join us full time in this Apprenticeship program, March 15-December 15, 40-45 hours/week, Monday through Friday, plus Saturday morning farmers’ market one weekend per month, and Sunday morning farm chore duty once per month during summer months in exchange for extra days off in the fall.
+Each year we seek four enthusiastic and hard working individuals to join us full time in this Apprenticeship program, March 15-December 15, average 40 hours/week, Monday through Friday, plus Saturday morning farmers’ market one weekend per month, and Sunday morning farm chore duty once per month during summer months in exchange for extra days off in the fall.

-Our crew is rounded out by two experienced Crew Leaders, and an additional part time employee or two.
+Our crew is rounded out by three experienced Crew Leaders.
 This means an average day on the farm has 8-10 of us here working.

 We offer the opportunity to learn while working; we extensively teach and mentor while training and orienting apprentices to the tasks and philosophies used here.
 We provide “sit-down” educational sessions – formal classroom time – to appropriately examine more deeply the complicated subjects.
 We also provide reading assignments, topic discussions, and resource binders of critical material.
 We partner with Shalom Farms for a portion of the classroom instruction.